reganbp/tic-tac-toe-client/README.md

 ---
 Planning

 This project was planned with a few simple steps.
-First was to create user stories to figure out what I would want in this page if I came across it.
+First was to create user stories to figure out what I would want in this page if I came across it (see bottom of page).
 After asking what the user would want, I designed wireframes to try and see what the page should look like.
 Then it was time to lay out a schedule and task list, step by step, for how the project should be completed in an effecient way.
 I wanted to set up tasks that were small enough to be completed, and if done in order would build the larger application.
 For this project, I attempted my tasks in the following order.

   - Build a game board in JavaScript
   - Build a functioning game program in JavaScript